Rudy-chalice/chalice-help/docs/dv360/line-item-best-practices-pmp.md

 ## Step 5.
 Set your bid and keep targeting broad

 Set your budget, flight dates, and bid on the line item.
+Chalice suggests leveraging a fixed bid.
 Keep other targeting broad at launch.
 Layering on too many filters early can choke delivery before the model has data to optimize against.

 <details class="bid-matrix">
 <summary style="cursor:pointer; font-weight:600;">Suggested CPM bids by country and channel</summary>